FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 For more information on ui-table refer to [ui-table docs](https://dashboard.flowfuse.com/nodes/widgets/ui-table.html)

-### Retrieve, Calculate and format income-expense data
+### Calculating total category-wise

-In our application, we will display data on a chart, showing the total income and total expenses for analysis.
-This section will focus on retrieving, formatting, and calculating the necessary data for charting.
+In our application, we will display data on the chart, showing the total income and total expenses for analysis.
+In this section, we will calculate the total expenses and income using the function node.

 1. Drag the two **change** node onto the canvas.
 2. For the first **Change** node Set `msg.payload` to `global.income` and `msg.topic` to "income" and give it name "retrive income".
 For the second **Change** node, set `msg.payload` to `global.expense` and `msg.topic` to "expense" and give that second change node name "retrive expense".